simonw/til/github/github-pages.md

 - https://simonw.github.io/playing-with-github-pages/folder/index serves `folder/index.html`
 - https://simonw.github.io/playing-with-github-pages/folder/index.html serves `folder/index.html`

+## A 404.html file will be used for 404s

+Creating a `404.html` file in the root of the directory customizes the page served for a 404 error.

 ## The .html rule beats the folder redirect rule

 I created `folder2.html` and `folder2/index.html`: